 Figure 19 - Top level of sample analysis

 Now, let’s go back down into the Trial element.
-First lets add a String Variable to our analysis at the Trial level.
+First let’s add a String Variable to our analysis at the Trial level.
 When our analysis is active, any time Trial starts, the String Variable will be emptied and we can use it to store a single line of analysis data over the course of each trial.
 Find the String Variable under Variables, add it to the Trial canvas and call it “outputLine”.

 Now we will add an analysis script to our design to extract experimental data and write it to the outputLine.
 Click on the green bar of the Stimulus element.
 You will notice that there are now six script options instead of three.
-The regular Entry, Frame, Exit Scripts are read-only now, but there are additional Analysis Entry, Frame, Exit Scripts that can be edited.
+The regular Entry, Frame and Exit Scripts are read-only now, but there are additional Analysis Entry, Frame, Exit Scripts that can be edited.
 Add the following code to the AnalysisExitScript: